leonidesfernando/test-software-auto-test/README.md

 - Docker

-In the first time, the first run, you must execute this command: `docker-compose up`, or the script: `config/dev-local/container-start.bat` or just use the Docker plugin into Intellij or your desired IDE.
+In the first time, the first run, you must execute this command: `docker-compose up`, or the script: `config/dev-local/container-start.bat` or just use the Docker plugin into Intellij on _**Services**_ view, or your desired IDE.
 After that you can enable the testing classes
 ```java
 AwsLocalTests